-In accordance with IFRS 3"Business combinations" and IAS 38 "Intangible assets", Tenaris has recognized the value of customer relationships separately from goodwill attributable to the acquisition of Maverick and Hydril groups.
+In accordance with IFRS 3, "Business Combinations" and IAS 38, "Intangible Assets", Tenaris has recognized the value of customer relationships separately from goodwill attributable to the acquisition of Maverick and Hydril groups.

 Customer relationships acquired in a business combination are recognized at fair value at the acquisition date, have a finite useful life and are carried at cost less accumulated amortization.
+Amortization is calculated using the straight line method over the initial expected useful life of approximately 14 years for Maverick and 10 years for Hydril.

+Maverick's Tubes business has experienced a significant change in its customers portfolio.
+While initially Maverick was selling OCTG products mostly to distributors, today it is selling mostly through Rig Direct® to end users.
+By the end of 2018, Maverick supplied the majority of its customers of OCTG products with Rig Direct® services.
+Additionally, line pipe products while still being sold largely to distributors due to the different nature of this market, are now focused on large pipeline projects through a completely different set of distributors.
+Based on these circumstances, the Company has reviewed the useful life of Maverick's Tubes customer relationships and decided to reduce the remaining useful life from two years to zero, consequently a higher amortization charge of approximately \$109 million was recorded in the consolidated income statement under selling, general and administrative expenses for the year ended December 31, 2018.

-Amortization is calculated using the straight line method over the expected life of approximately 14 years for Maverick and 10 years for Hydril.
-In 2015 the Company reviewed the useful life of Prudential's customer relationships, related to Maverick's acquisition, and decided to reduce the remaining amortization period from 5 years to 2 years, ending in December 2017.
-As of December 2017, the residual values of Maverick's customer relationships amount to \$193 million and the residual useful life is 3 years, while Hydril's customer relationships is fully amortized.
+As of December 31, 2018 the residual value of Maverick's coiled tubing customer relationships amounts to \$19.9 million and the residual useful life is 2 years, while Hydril's customer relationships is fully amortized.